Skip to content

 Applications in Graduate Programs

 In graduate professional programs, peer learning structures that produce the Productive Peer Learning Conditions require intentional design at the program level, not just encouragement for students to form study groups.
+The program owns the conditions; the students cannot manufacture them on their own, because the strongest of the four — complementary composition and program-level accountability — are decisions only the program can make.

 Peer learning group composition should be deliberate.
 Assigning students to groups across industries, functional roles, and organizational types produces better learning than allowing self-selection, which typically produces groups of people who already know each other and have similar professional backgrounds.
+Self-selection optimizes for comfort, and comfort is the condition complementary expertise exists to break.
+The cost of deliberate composition is that the first few sessions are harder — strangers from different fields take longer to find their footing — but that early friction is the learning beginning, not an obstacle to it.

 Applications in Corporate Training

 In corporate training contexts, peer learning structures face an additional challenge: organizational hierarchy.
 When peer learning groups include people from different levels of the organizational hierarchy, social dynamics become more complex.
 Junior participants are often reluctant to challenge or give genuine feedback to senior participants.
 Senior participants are often more comfortable sharing than receiving.
 The result is peer learning that flows in one direction — senior to junior, experienced to inexperienced — and produces mentoring rather than genuine peer learning.
+Mentoring is valuable, but it is not what was designed for or paid for, and the organization that believes it is running peer learning is running something else.

 The underlying design principle across all of these structures is that peer learning must be designed for genuine exchange, not just for interaction.
 Interaction — two people talking — can occur in many modes.
 Some of those modes produce learning; most do not.
 The structural conditions that produce learning are specific enough that they can be designed into a program in advance, rather than hoped for from participants' natural inclination to learn from each other.